cohmathonc/haemdata/README.md

 Installation is not *required* to use Haemdata, but installing the R package provides a number of useful helper functions that make working with these data more convenient within the R environment.
 Adding new data requires the package to be installed.

-You can install the default version of Haemdata from the package website (campus or VPN connection required) with:
+You can install the default version of Haemdata from the package website (campus or VPN connection required):

 ``` r
 install.packages("haemdata", repos = "http://cgt.coh.org/MHO")